Graduate Trainees

 Doctoral Student since 2021

 Mariana Saitas is a Texas A&M PhD Toxicology student from Austin, Texas.
 She graduated from Texas A&M University with a BS in Environmental Studies.
 During her undergraduate career, she interned at the Texas Commission on Environmental Quality in the Toxicology Division as an Environmental Analyst tracking chemicals from Formosa Plastics facilities and air permitting.
-She has a passion for traveling, reading Sci-Fi novels and eating sushi.
+She is a member of Dr. Natalie Johnson’s lab and during her time here she interned with the Environmental Protection Agency at the Office of Land and Emergency Management and worked on per- and poly-fluoroalkyl substances focused projects.
+Her research focuses on the application of mobile monitoring in diverse environments and mixture assessment of volatile organic compounds.
+She has a passion for traveling, music, and sushi.
 In her free time, she likes to run on nature trails and spend time with friends and family.

 Alexandra (Alex) Svetlik